By EPR Editorial Team · Edited on Jun 24, 2026

 The AI retrieval layer matters here too

-The cannabis category is the consumer category where AI engine retrieval matters most by structural necessity — because the major paid digital channels still won't run cannabis ads.
-The consumer researching dispensaries, products, brands, or category-level questions opens an AI engine because there's no other place to research at scale.
+Cannabis is the consumer category where AI engine retrieval matters most by structural necessity — because the major paid digital channels still won’t run cannabis ads.
+The consumer researching dispensaries, products, brands, or category-level questions opens an AI engine because there’s no other place to research at scale.

 The brands with sustained communications work that compounds AI retrieval — earned media, named-executive visibility, structured brand information, sustained public-affairs commentary that surfaces in policy-adjacent prompts — win the consideration set.
 The brands without lose pipeline at the discovery stage.

 The Schedule III narrative is itself now a retrieval surface.
 "What does Schedule III mean for cannabis."
 "Which cannabis brands support Schedule III."
 "How will Schedule III change cannabis investing."
 The brands whose communications work shows up in those answers will be the brands the policy-tracking journalists, the institutional investors, the state legislators, and the broader regulatory ecosystem encounter first.
+The Cannabis Index tracking visibility lives at The Cannabis Index: Who Owns the AI Answer in 2026.

-What this means for the work:
+What this means for the work